MIDDLE CHURCH HAS BEEN RE-PLANTED!

 The first worship service was held in 1772, when Rev. McClure met with a group of Scotch-Irish Presbyterian settlers to lead outdoor worship services in Jacob’s swamp, now identified as the site of Middle Presbyterian Church.
 It is from there that Middle traces its beginning as one of the first established churches west of the Allegheny Mountains.

-In case you wondered...
-MIDDLE got its name because it was described as the church in the middle of Unity Church and Sewickley Church!
+MIDDLE got its name because it was the church IN BETWEEN Unity and Sewickley!

 From 1787-1817, James Power devoted his full attention to Middle.
 He is buried in the Middle Presbyterian Church Cemetery.
-The words engraved on Dr. Power’s headstone are now part of Our Vision wall in the Crossroads Cafe area.
+The words engraved on Dr. Power’s headstone are now part of Our Vision Wall in the Crossroads Cafe area, as we seek to carry on his legacy of sharing the Good News of Jesus Christ!

 Rev. Power demonstrated a spiritual DNA that would go to extreme costs to reach people with the Good News of Jesus Christ.
 It is our legacy to reach a contmporary world!